rafaelcanoguitton/rafaelcanoguitton/README.md

 </a><br/>
   <br/>
   <br/>
 I'm Rafael, Computer Science student at Universidad Católica San Pablo, Arequipa, Perú.
-Been into tech since I was vey little but have always been a lot lazy...
-I've been trying to change that!
+Been into tech since I was vey little I've always dreamt about becoming a developer.
 Thank you for looking at my Github profile.
   <br/>
   <br/>